datalad-handbook/book/docs/glossary.rst

       A variable made up of a name/value pair.
 Programs using a given environment variable will use its associated value for their execution.

+   GIN
+      A web-based repository store for data management that you can use to host and share datasets.
+Find out more about GIN `here <https://gin.g-node.org/G-Node/Info/wiki>`__.

    Git
       A version control system to track changes made to small-sized files over time.
 You can find out more about git in `this (free) book <https://git-scm.com/book/en/v2>`_